 That’s lordship, and as some of you know, it’s not often celebrated.
 In fact, our commitment to God may invite conflict.
 Conflict arises when lordship impacts our lifestyle.

 Here’s the tension for you and for me: If lordship doesn’t impact our lifestyle, is it really lordship?
 Mordecai dared to live like God was his king.
 He refused to bow to the rulers of this world and compromise his faith.
 He wasn’t a Jew in name only.
 Mordecai was a Jew through and through, regardless of culture and where he lived.

 Stories of Christians standing up for their faith and passages like Esther 3 make me want to be a Mordecai in my family, church and community.
 I don’t want to be a nominal Christian.
 I don’t want to get absorbed into my culture.
 I want my life to look like Christ.
 Lordship changes our lifestyle, and our lifestyles reflect who’s Lord.

 Prayer: Dear God, thank You for the example of Mordecai.
 Your Law is perfect.
 Your ways are right and true for every person regardless of culture or creed.
 Oh God, change my heart and actions to boldly demonstrate Your lordship in my life.
 In Jesus’ name, amen.

-“‘They do not obey the king’s laws; it is not in the king’s...
+“‘They do not obey the king’s laws; it is not in the king’s best...
 Read More

 Download the First 5 app to get the full experience